 The Exceptions and Investigations work group proposes two new exceptions and investigations messages (request message and response message) to exchange between parties effectively handling of Payments Exception and Investigation.

-These “proposed exception handling messages” are ultimately to replace the “existing set of exceptions handling messages” (camt.032, camt.035, camt.036, camt.037, camt.038, camt.039, camt.026, camt.027, camt.028, camt.087) as we consider the proposed messages would be future proof and create a basis for standardized workflows/processes to facilitate end-to-end automation/efficiency of global E&I cases management for the wider community.
+These “proposed exception handling messages” are ultimately to replace the “existing set of exceptions handling messages” (camt.032, camt.033, camt.034, camt.035, camt.036, camt.037, camt.038, camt.039, camt.026, camt.027, camt.028, camt.087) as we consider the proposed messages would be future proof and create a basis for standardized workflows/processes to facilitate end-to-end automation/efficiency of global E&I cases management for the wider community.

 These generic request and response messages intend to cover current and future use cases through usage of codes to differentiate the various types of investigations related to any current and future “clearing and settlement methods” available (i.e., correspondent banking, ACH such as SEPA, IP, cheques etc.).